greenrobotllc/adserver/README.md

 ## TODO
 I would like to add Facebook Audience network to this adserver.
-I have decided to not work with AerServ any longer.